xy-241/CS-Notes/content/OOP/Polymorphism.md

 >[!important] The Chameleon's Trick
 > [[Method Overriding|Method overriding]] is the key to polymorphism's magic.
 It lets you redefine how an object behaves, even if you don't have access to the original code.
 This is like teaching a new trick to an old dog - you're updating its behaviour without changing its core identity.
 >
 > Coupled with [[Dynamic Binding|dynamic binding,]] we are able to utilise the desired form from the many forms available during runtime to fulfil the task precisely.
+Thus, it allows us to write **generic and succinct code** based only on the compile-time type of the target.
+The actual behaviour of the code will be based on the run-time type of the target.

 >[!success] Future-proofing codes